JetBrains/teamcity-documentation/topics/setting-up-an-external-database.md

 Recommended database server settings:
  * use InnoDB storage engine
- * use [utf8mb4 character set](configuring-utf8-character-set-for-mysql.md) (or utf8 if MySQL version is 5.5.2 or older)
+ * use [utf8mb4 character set](configuring-utf8-character-set-for-mysql.md) (or utf8 if MySQL version is 5.5.2 or earlier)
  * use case\-sensitive collation
  * make sure that the time zone of the JVM running TeamCity and that of MySQL instance are the same using the `my.cnf` file or by configuring time zones at the OS level
  * [see also recommendations for MySQL server settings](how-to.md#Configure+Newly+Installed+MySQL+Server)